1j01/systemocracy/README.md

 You can `set PARALLEL_EXPORT=ON` before running `export` to speed it up significantly if it's on a powerful enough machine.
 (If it's not powerful enough it might freeze up the entire computer.)

-The credentials for importing may eventually expire, in which case they must be deleted manually before importing again. (`%USERPROFILE%\.credentials\nodejs-drive-access.json`)
+The credentials for importing may eventually expire, in which case they must be deleted manually before importing again.
+(`rm %USERPROFILE%\.credentials\nodejs-drive-access.json`)

 [Cards]: http://1j01.github.io/cards/